Question: Should I quit my job to pursue my dream music career?

 Most people work till a old age and never truly try to pursue their dreams.
 We're told it's not realistic, and stick to earning a ‘stable income'.
 Because of this, most people don't give their dreams a shot, and end up living in regret.

 Do you want to be that person?
 If not, as long as you're not putting anyone else's lifestyle at risk, you should at least give your dream a shot.
 Either it works out and you're happy, or it doesn't and you can at least say you gave it a try.
 Regardless, I'm sure plenty of fun memories will be made along the way.

 If you do decide to give your dream a shot, make sure you give yourself S.M.A.R.T aims.
-This will help you keep track of how you’re doing, and make your experience that bit more enjoyable and likely to succeed.
-You can learn more about S.M.A.R.T aims for musicians in our book.
+This will help you keep track of how you're doing, and make your experience that bit more enjoyable and likely to succeed.
+You can learn more about S.M.A.R.T aims for musicians here.

 Conclusion, Here's A Good Plan Of Action: